 \paragraph{Meshes.}

 Let $\Omega$ be an open bounded polygonal domain of $\R^2$.
 The mesh construction starts with the partition of $\Omega$ with disjoint open polygonal control volumes.
 This partition, denoted by $\M$, is called the interior primal mesh.
-We then denote by $\dr\M$ the set of boundary edges, which are considered as degenerate control volumes.
+We denote by $\dr\M$ the set of boundary edges, which are considered as degenerate control volumes.
 Then, the primal mesh is defined by $\overline{\M}=\M\cup\dr\M$.
-To each primal cell $\k\in \overline{\M}$, we associate a point $\xk\in \k$, called the center of the primal cell.
-Notice that for a degenerate control volume $\k$, the point $\xk$ is necessarily the midpoint of $\k$.
-This family of centers is denoted by ${\mathcal X}=\{\xk,\k\in \overline{\M}\}$.